DMRodrigues/Arduino-GBx-Reader-Writer/README.md

 Then I started reading about cartridges and how to communicate with them, destroyed an Nintendo DS to get the cartridge connector, removed the protection to be compatible with GB and GBC cartridges and it was time to code!

-This works with ATmega1284p (Mighty 1284P from [maniacbug](https://github.com/maniacbug/mighty-1284p)) and [MightyCore](https://github.com/MCUdude/MightyCore).

-Also, I didn't changed the default configuration of my ATmega1284p and I'm using 16Mhz external crystal.

-WARNING: you need an RS232 to USB converter (like the FT232R).

-#### Helpful websites:
+#### Helpful websites

 - [The Cartridge Header](https://gbdev.gg8.se/wiki/articles/The_Cartridge_Header)
 - [Memory Bank Controllers](https://gbdev.gg8.se/wiki/articles/Memory_Bank_Controllers#Multicart_MBCs)
 - [GBCartRead – Gameboy Cart Reader](https://www.insidegadgets.com/projects/gbcartread-gameboy-cart-reader)

+#### Notes

+You will need an RS232 to USB converter (like the FT232R) to connect the ATmega1284p to PC.

+This works with ATmega1284p (Mighty 1284P from [maniacbug](https://github.com/maniacbug/mighty-1284p)) and [MightyCore](https://github.com/MCUdude/MightyCore).
+I didn't changed the default configuration of my ATmega1284p and I'm using 16Mhz external crystal.